inuwamobarak/inuwamobarak/README.md

 👋

-I am excited by data, maths, and stats and the practice of making them do things together.
-I am open to tasks and projects in the data field.
-Reach me let's discuss on any of my socials.
+I am excited by data, maths, and stats and the practice of making them do things together - Business solutions

 - 🌱 My website here https://mobarak.mystrikingly.com